rehanvdm/serverless-website-analytics/docs/CONTRIBUTING.md

 ## Tests

 Similar to the build systems, there are two test systems.
-The top level projen one for everything projen related that uses `ts-jest` and then the one in the `src/src/tests` directory for the actual source code tests that uses `mocha` and `chai`.
-Both use `esbuid-runner` to transpile the TS to JS when testing.
+The top-level `projen` one for everything CDK related that uses `ts-jest` and then the one in the `src/src/tests` directory for the actual source code tests that use `mocha` and `chai`.
+Both use [esbuid-runner](https://github.com/folke/esbuild-runner) to transpile the TS to JS when testing.

 Tests for the source code are both unit and end-to-end tests.
 This is decided by the `process.env.TEST_TYPE` flag in the `src/src/tests/environment-hoist.ts` file.
 If set to `UNIT`, breakpoints can be placed in code and it can be debugged.
 If set to `E2E`, it will do the actual API call and use the same test criteria as for the unit test.

-The tests require a config file as we test against real AWS resource.
+The tests require a config file as we test against real AWS resources.
 The config file is located at `src/src/test-config.ts`.
 These will have to be changed if you are running the tests in your own AWS account.

 ## Running the backend and frontend locally

 The backend and frontend can be started locally for an improved DX.
-The backend will run as an express app that wraps around the tRPC server, similarly to the tests, it makes use of the `src/src/test-config.ts` file and uses real AWS resource.
+The backend will run as an express app that wraps around the tRPC server, similarly to the tests, it makes use of the `src/src/test-config.ts` file and uses real AWS resources.
 The frontend will run using the Vite dev command.
 ```
 cd src/src/
 npm run start-frontend